corydodt/Personal/README.d/runbook-hass.md

 - Options > Boot Order.
 Uncheck everything except `scsi0` and [OK].

-## PASS THROUGH ZOOZ CONTROLLER STICK
+## PASS THROUGH CONTROLLER STICKS

 1. Plug in the Zooz 800 z-wave controller stick to the physical server.

+2. Plug in the Sonoff controller stick to the physical server.

-2. Datacenter > pve > 100 (hass) > Hardware.
+3. Datacenter > pve > 100 (hass) > Hardware.

+4. Add USB devices:

-3. [Add] > USB Device > Use USB Vendor/Device ID > Choose `Zooz` Device from the dropdown.
+    a.
+[Add] > USB Device > Use USB Vendor/Device ID > Choose `Zooz` Device from the dropdown.
 [Add].
+    b.
+[Add] > USB Device > Use USB Vendor/Device ID > Choose `Sonoff` Device from the dropdown.
+[Add].

-**Note: mapping this device from the datacenter and choosing a mapped device DOES NOT work, HASS will see the stick but not be able to initialize the z-wave addon.** Make sure you follow the above procedure, mapping it by Device ID from the VM itself.
+**Note: mapping devices from the datacenter and choosing a mapped device DOES NOT work, HASS will see the stick but not be able to initialize the addon.** Make sure you follow the above procedure, mapping it by Device ID from the VM itself.

 ## START THE VM